Guinea pigs are lovely pets, and you have to know how to tame a guinea pig.

 You can try to teach your guinea pig tricks, along with leaping on a field or jogging via a tube to get a treat out of your hand.

-As soon as your guinea pig is used to you and to being pick up, spend a while each day bonding with it.
+As soon as your guinea pig is used to you and to being picked up, spend a while each day bonding with it.

 Please keep it for your lap and pet it while watching your favorite television show, paying attention to the song, or speaking (guinea pigs are very, very, very vocal).

-Cute Tricks You Can Teach Your Guinea Pig
+What Cute Tricks Can You Teach a Guinea Pig?

 Do you know that guinea pigs can learn some adorable tricks?